Technologically-Enhanced Naturally-Occurring Radioactive Material

 WDEA commissioned a research effort to determine the best options for disposal in the state.
 The study produced a heat map to show likely locations of future drilling activity, which are the areas where TENORM is expected to be produced in the coming years.
 The study is intended to allow the state to be responsible for handling most or all of the waste it generates, to prevent the industry’s vulnerability to the chance that another state may one day refuse to accept TENORM from North Dakota.
 Around 90 percent of the TENORM is now going to Montana, about eight percent to Idaho, and smaller amounts to Colorado and Oregon.

 States have varying limits on the level of radioactivity they will accept for disposal.
-Colorado’s level is 2,000 picocuries/gram, while Montana is at 200 and will be changing to 50.
-North Dakota also has a 50 picocuries/gram limit, and allow 25,000 tons per site per year.
+Colorado’s level is 2,000 picocuries/gram, while Montana was at 200 and recently changed to 50.
+North Dakota also has a 50 picocuries/gram limit, and allow 25,000 tons per site per year, and no more than 3,000 tons per month.

 Slurry wells are another disposal option.
 TENORM must be first pulverized into very fine particles and then mixed with produced water from drilling operations to form a slurry, which is injected into an underground formation by a disposal well.
-Three such wells have been permitted in North Dakota, but none are yet operational, although one is under development in McKenzie County.
+Three such wells have been permitted in North Dakota, but only one is currently operating.
+The facility, owned by KT Enterprises, began injecting slurry in April at a site near Johnsons Corner in McKenzie County.

 Click here for the DEQ’s database of information related to TENORM.